TheBestCo/bestprice-360/README.md

 ## Snippet

+Place the following snipet right before closing the `</body>` tag.

+Make sure you replace the `BESTPRICE_360_KEY_HERE` with the BestPrice 360º key provided by the BestPrice team.

 ```html
 <script>
 (function (a, b, c, d, s) {a.__bp360 = c;a[c] = a[c] || function (){(a[c].q = a[c].q || []).push(arguments);};